 Meet the majestic tigers!

-Our male, and by far the largest Sumatran Tiger we care for, is the handsome Kembali, who weighs in at a whopping 130kg!
 Kembali was born at Hamilton Zoo in New Zealand on 16 November, 2014 and has called Adelaide Zoo home since mid-2018.
-This big boy absolutely loves his food and isn’t scared to chomp through bones and finish every last bite!
+This big boy is very relaxed and absolutely loves his food – he isn’t scared to chomp through bones and finish every last bite!
 He loves to spend his days relaxing amongst the bamboo of his habitat or taking a quick dip in the pond when it’s really hot.